 I like to have several wooden shelves, hiding boxes, wooden bridges, and even other fun items to play with.

 For instance, you can decide to go with an item such as a hammock for your chinchilla to enjoy.

 You can read my post about if chinchillas like hammocks here.

-Play Time with Your Chinchilla Does Not Require a Hamster Ball
+Play Time with Your Chinchilla Does Not Require an Excercise Ball

 When it comes to playtime, which is always designated for time out of the cage, you have several options to keep your chinchilla happy and having a good time.

 First and foremost, you need to be aware that chinchillas are very social animals.